NasriKosar/generateLongFunctionInPython/README.md

 # generateLongFunctionInPython
-for run this project just run this command:
+run this code by this command:
 **`python3 main.py`**